pabloelt/pabloelt.github.io/content/project/project1/index.md

 ## Exploratory Data Analysis
 {style="color: #BBDEFC"}

 The aim of this phase of the project is to identify trends and patterns that can be transformed into insights, providing valuable information for our project.
 To achieve this, we perform various statistical evaluations and create graphical representations.
-A more detailed analysis can be found [here](https://github.com/pabloelt/real-estate-market-analysis-rental-vacation/blob/main/Notebooks/05_Analisis%20e%20insights.ipynb).

 In order to guide this process, a series of seed questions are proposed to serve as a basis for the analysis.